Learning How to Write Comedy Doesn't Need To Be a Mystery

 Even though someone can play guitar, they probably are not a rock star.

-Since writing a story, this does not automatically an author make.
+Since writing a story does not automatically make one an author.

 The same is true that simply because one has learned how to write a joke, does not make one a comedian.